Gary Michael Strange (Gary Strange) Formerly Licensed with Cambridge Investment Research, Inc. -- Goodman & Nekvasil P.A, May Recover Investor Losses

 FINRA reports a civil suit was filed alleging sales practice violations against Gary Strange.
 The civil suit alleged that Gary Strange and Gary Strange’s spouse induced the client to loan them funds from her retirement account and misrepresented the reasons the assets were needed, when the funds would be returned to the client, and how the tax consequences would be handled (401(k)).
 The civil suit was settled for $55,000.

 If you lost any money on investments with Gary Strange, you may be able to recover your losses from Cambridge Investment Research, Inc. and/or Princor Financial Services Corporation.
 This is because Cambridge Investment Research, Inc. and Princor Financial Services Corporation. had a duty to supervise Gary Strange.

-Our firm has a unique, unparalleled track record.
-Kalju Nekvasil, Esq., has not lost a securities arbitration case in more than 13 years.
-Goodman & Nekvasil, P.A. has recovered approximately $300 million on behalf of victimized investors.
+Kalju Nekvasil, Esq., formerly regional counsel with the NASD, now known as FINRA, has practiced in this area of the law for more than 35 years.
+Goodman & Nekvasil, P.A. has recovered more than $300 million on behalf of victimized investors.
 If you lost money on any investments with Gary Strange and would like your case evaluated by a securities attorney (again, there is no charge for an evaluation and all cases are handled on a purely contingency fee basis), please contact us.

 Keywords: FINRA, Gary Michael Strange, Cambridge Investment Research, Princor Financial, SEC, Fraud, Attorney, Broker, Brokerage, Firm, Brokerage Firm, Invest, Lawyer, Securities Lawyer, Goodman and Nekvasil, Nekvasil, Goodman, Investor, Investment, Financial, Financial Services, SecuritiesBack to Blogs